 In the NWM and SWM sectors the circulation is strongly influenced by the presence of two intense and permanent currents (Figure 1(a)): the south-westward Northern Current (Poulain et al., 2012; Escudier et al., 2021) and the eastward along-slope Algerian Current (which transports waters of Atlantic origin in the upper water column (Poulain et al., 2021)) in the NWM and in the SWM, respectively.
 Therefore, float profiles were mainly located along the boundary of cyclonic circuits as highlighted by the Absolute Dynamic Topography (Product ref. no. 3, Table 1; (Figures 2(a), 2(b)).
-In the ION sector, float profiles were mainly distributed in the anticyclonic meander of the Mid-Ionian Jet (Figure 2(c)), a strong meandering current that together with the Atlantic-Ionian Stream (AIS), transports Atlantic Water from the western to the eastern Mediterranean Sea (Poulain et al., 2012, 2013; Menna et al., 2019a; Figure 1(a)).
+In the ION sector, float profiles were mainly distributed in the anticyclonic meander of the Mid-Ionian Jet (Figure 2(c)), a strong meandering current that together with the Atlantic-Ionian Stream (AIS), transports Atlantic Water from the western to the eastern Mediterranean

+Sea (Poulain et al., 2012, 2013; Menna et al., 2019a; Figure 1(a)).
 Although the NWM, SWM and ION sectors have different oceanographic characteristics, they showed a similar response to the 2022 MHW (Figure 2(a-c)).
-Most \tilde{T}a profiles belong to Category 1 and the mean MHW depth falls into the 20-25 m layer (Table 2).
-Profiles, characterized by shallow MHW penetration (blue lines in Figures 2(a-c)), showed decreasing warming in the first 50 m with the maximum \tilde{T}a close to the surface (22.2-22.5 m; Table2).
-The layer between 50 and 100 m depth showed a negative \tilde{T}a with maxima of -0.65° C, -0.2° C and -0.53° C at 50 m, 70 m and 40 m depth, in the NWM, SWM and ION sectors, respectively (Figures 2(a-c)).
+Most $Ta{(TOGLI\,LINEA)}$ profiles belong to Category 1 and the mean MHW depth falls into the 20-25 m layer (Table 2).
+Profiles, characterized by shallow MHW penetration (blue lines in Figures 2(a-c)), showed decreasing warming in the first 50 m with the maximum $Ta{(TOGI)}$ INFA close to the surface (22.2-22.5 m; Table 2).
+The layer between 50 and 100 m depth showed a negative Ta with maxima of -0.6° C, -0.3° C and -0.6° C at 40 m, 70 m and 30 m depth, in the NWM, SWM and ION sectors, respectively.
 The median profiles derived from the FLOAT climatology (black lines in Figure 2(a-c)) do not exhibit this negative anomaly (or only to a very small extent), suggesting, therefore, a possible link between this behavior and the occurrence of the 2022 MHW.
-Below 100 m depth, the \tilde{T}a becomes positive again with mean values of ~ 0.3° C in the intermediate layer and values lower than 0.12° C in the deep layer.
-Profiles characterized by intermediate MHW penetration (red lines in Figures 2(a-c); MHW depth between 570 m and 650 m, Table 2) were located in coastal areas of the Western Mediterranean and in frontal zones in the ION sector, and showed positive \tilde{T}a throughout the water column, with values in the range of 0.3 - 0.6° C. Profiles, characterized by deep MHW penetration (green lines in Figures 2(a-c); MHW depth ~ 1400 m, Table 2), showed the largest \tilde{T}a in the surface layer in the two sectors of the West Mediterranean (> 0.8° C), while the ION sector depicted the largest anomalies in the intermediate layer (> 0.5° C).
+Below 100 m depth, the Ta becomes positive again with mean values of $\sim 0.3^{\circ}$ C in the intermediate layer and values lower than 0.12° C in the deep layer, Profiles characterized by intermediate MHW penetration (red lines in Figures 2(a-c); MHW depth between 570 m and 650 m, Table 2) were located in coastal areas of the Western Mediterranean and in frontal zones in the ION sector, and showed positive Ta throughout the water column, with values in the range of 0.3 - 0.6° C. Profiles, characterized by deep MHW penetration (green lines in Figures 2(a-c); MHW depth \sim 1400 m, Table 2), showed the largest Ta in the surface layer in the two sectors of the West Mediterranean (> 2°C), while the ION sector depicted the largest anomalies in the intermediate layer (> 0.8° C).
 These results are consistent with the warming trend of the Western Mediterranean Sea over the last 15 years of 0.09±0.02 (0.03±0.01)° C·yr-1 for surface (intermediate) waters (Kubin et al., 2023).